trekhleb/promote-your-next-startup/README.md

 Free web-resources you may want to use to promote your next startup.

 > The main advertisement channel is of course **people who are in love with your product**.
 > Their sharing activities is the best advertisement.
-Thus the main idea is to
+Thus, the main idea is to
 > create the product that is useful, usable and attractive to the end users.
 And only
 > after that it does make sense to spread the word about something you've done.